SAP-archive/devtoberfest-2021/topics/Week2_Best_Practices/README.md

 ### Continuous Integration and Delivery with SAP

+Date / time TBA

 Hear directly from one of the team members of the CI/CD service on SAP Business Technology Platform, and learn about best practices in this area.

 <table border="0px" width="100%">
 <tr>